 10. Paraswap

-Here, we have another decentralised exchange aggregator.
+Here, we have another decentralized exchange aggregator.
 Paraswap analyses token prices across various DEXs and allows for liquidity pooling across those DEXs to reduce slippage and lower gas fees as much as possible.
 It operates on the Ethereum and EVM networks.

 11. OpenOcean